-Siamak Razmazma is Managing Director, ERP Solutions, for Protiviti.
+This post was authored by Siamak Razmazma, Managing Director, ERP Solutions, for Protiviti.

-For more on variables that can affect the speed of the closing process, and why it’s important to improve financial close efficiency, download the free 2016 Benchmarking the Accounting & Finance Function report from Robert Half and Financial Executives Research Foundation (FERF), the research affiliate of Financial Executives International (FEI).
+For more on variables that can affect the speed of the closing process, and why it’s important to improve financial close efficiency, download the latest Benchmarking the Accounting & Finance Function report from Robert Half and Financial Executives Research Foundation (FERF), the research affiliate of Financial Executives International (FEI).